fruafr/mikrotik-routeros-docs/commands/export.md

-# Mikrotik – RouterOS - CLI - Export
+# Mikrotik – RouterOS - CLI - /export - Export configuration

+Print or save an export script that can be used to restore configuration

 ## Note
 - Not official - May be incomplete.